shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md

 **Step 24:** Select **+New File**

-By selecting **+New File** you began to create a new asset and the environment used for the **assets_step** pipeline step was loaded in Maya.
-When an artist selects an asset task and creates a new file the environment for **assets_step** is automatically loaded, presenting the tools and functions necessary to create and manage an asset.
+By selecting **+New File** you began to create a new asset and the environment used for the **asset_step** point in the pipeline was loaded in Maya.
+When an artist selects an asset task and creates a new file, the environment for **asset_step** is automatically loaded, presenting the tools and functions necessary to create and manage an asset.

 Discover what environment you are working in

-Using the **Environment** tab in Your Current Work Area discover what environment you are currently working in.

 **Step 25:**  In the upper right of the Maya menu select **Shotgun**.